Ultimate Kyoto Itinerary: What to do in 3 days

-Hotel Granvia Kyoto: A modern hotel with comfortable western style rooms, a fitness centre and swimming pool plus the location is amazing – the hotel is in the train station meaning super quick access to the trains and the rest of the city.
-This is our number one pick for where to stay in Kyoto – check latest prices here!
+- Hotel Granvia Kyoto: modern hotel with comfortable western style rooms, a fitness centre and swimming pool plus the hotel is in the train station meaning super quick access to the trains and the rest of the city – check latest prices here!

 Kyoto is a large city and most of the major sights are spread out all across the city.
 We used a combination of trains, taxis and electric bikes for getting around Kyoto and each worked perfectly for visiting different parts of the city.
 The trains are great for getting to the Arishayama Bamboo Forest and the Fushimi Inari Shrine, while the temples are best explored by electric bicycle.
 Taxis are expensive so you’ll want to limit how many you take but sometimes it is worth splashing out – a taxi made getting to Tenru-ji temple (the Golden Pavilion) much easier as it’s located on a hilltop.

 Kyoto Day 1 Itinerary: Arashiyama and The Golden Pavilion

 The Arashiyama Bamboo Grove (Bamboo Forest)